The 13 Best Ramen Restaurants In Sydney

 Gogyo, owned by the same restaurateurs that brought us Japanese dining giant Ippudo, makes a famously tasty and unique Charred Kogashi Ramen.
 Think chewy noodles floating in a delectably smoky Miso Broth.

 Less well-known than their soupy counterparts, but equally mouth-watering, are their appetisers and snacks.
 Crispy Gyoza and fresh, juicy Edamame are the perfect companion to your blackened ramen bowl and should be enjoyed with a delicious Ashai beer.
+Or a Cocktail.
+The ones are this ramen joint are outstanding.

 Recommended Order – The Burnt Kogashi Ramen (don’t be put off by the black broth!
 We promise it’s delicious, really), and a complimentary barrage of snacking plates.
 Think Pork Belly Steamed Buns and Japanese-style Jerky.